fawda123/sf_trends/README.md

 * `mods_nolag.RData` dataset for wrtds, including model results.
 This is the same file as `mods_lag.RData` except the matched flow variables are not lagged.

+* `sf_bay.RData` SpatialPolygonsDataFrame object of all of SF Bay

+* `trnds.RData` trend summary of percent changes by annual, monthly categories, used in poster

 **_R/_** Supporting R scripts

 **_text/_** Summary text of analyses